comprna/riser/README.md

 Users can also target their own RNA classes, by retraining the RISER model (instructions below).

-**Important: Make sure you perform the steps in Testing first to make sure everything is working properly before applying RISER to a live sequencing run.**

 # Installation

 ## Environment
+RISER has so far been tested with the following sequencing environment, usage in other configurations may be possible but should be tested first.

-* **Operating System:** Linux
+* **Operating system:** Linux (ubuntu v18.04 and v20.04)

-  Tested on Ubuntu v20.04 (other versions and distros need to be tested before use)
-* **MinKNOW Core:** >= 4.0
+* **MinKNOW core:** >= 5.7.2 (the MinKNOW Core version must be compatible with your MinKNOW GUI version).
 To determine MinKNOW core version on Ubuntu:
   ```
   dpkg -s minion-nc
   ```
+* **Sequencing platform:** MinION Mk1B (R9.4.1 flow cell)

 ## Dependencies